d-smit/sentinel2-deep-learning/README.md

 ### Note on IP

-Due to IP issues with the industrial partner, this project cannot be reproduced exactly, due to use of proprietary libraries and processes.
-Therefore, this is a high-level description of the scripts and steps taken.
+Due to IP terms with the industrial partner, this project cannot be reproduced exactly, due to use of proprietary libraries and processes.
+Therefore, this is a high-level description of the scripts and an outline of the steps taken.

 ## Project Overview